ADN Application Info

 We use a multi-criteria selection process.

-I became a nurse in another country.
-For licensure in California, the BRN is requiring I take a class.
+I completed my nursing education in another country.
+For licensure in California, the BRN is requiring I take one class.
 Am I able to take it at your college?

 We do admit students to the program to complete single course requirements, but only on if space is available.
-If you are interested in applying, please contact Dr. Maricela Arnaud, Nursing Program Director.
+If you are interested in applying, please contact Dr. Jamie Lopez, Nursing Co Program Director/Department Head, at J2lopez@lbcc.edu.
+Attach your BRN letter of deficiency to the email.

-Is there financial assistance available to help defray the cost of the program?
+Is there financial assistance available to help with the cost of the program?

 Yes.
 Please visit the Financial Aid or Scholarship departments for more information.